-It might be important to emphasize that BUILT_SOURCES is honored only by make all and make check.
+It might be important to emphasize that BUILT_SOURCES is honored only by make all, make check and make install.
 This means you cannot build a specific target (e.g., make foo) in a clean tree if it depends on a built source.
 However it will succeed if you have run make all earlier, because accurate dependencies are already available.